jaicab/jaicab.github.io/_posts/2014-08-02-mixing-colors-with-box-shadow.md

 ##Animation to the rescue
 An animation or transition always (if properly executed) improves the experience.
-Since we're mixing colors, the idea of the primary colors came to mind.
+Since we're mixing colors, it occurred to me to used primary colors as a initial state.

-Going from 3 to `$colour-tones` shadows would have been to abrupt, so I've spread **all the shadows in these 3 positions and colors**, and then animate them to their final color and positon.
-By doing it this way, the shadows actually seem like they're splitting the colors into a gradient rather than going from transparent to the final color.
+Going from 3 to `$colour-tones` shadows would have been too abrupt, so we'll spread **all the shadows in these 3 positions and colors**, and then animate them to their final color and positon.
+By doing it this way, the shadows actually seem like they're splitting into multiple colors rather than going from transparent to the final color.

 {% highlight sass %}